Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Master of Science degree in marketing, XYZ University, Graduated May 2021

-- Relevant coursework: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Assisted with market analysis and research for various clients
+- Assisted with market analysis and research for clients of various kinds

-- Acquired strong skills in Excel and PowerPoint
+- Have developed strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020